 By providing business leaders with insight into the quantified and qualified business benefits of digital identities, you add strategic value to the business model.
 This will support the integration of digital identities into the data driven strategy and operations allowing an overarching and responsible risk management based approach on business priorities.
 This can then be translated into a roadmap covering people and processes, and the associated decisions around technology.

 The majority of such roadmaps unfortunately do not succeed to deliver the business benefits in full.
-This is a result of appointing inexperienced teams with knowledge of their part of the organization but no change management skills and/or understanding of other business areas.
+This is a result of appointing inexperienced teams with knowledge of their part of the organisation but no change management skills and/or understanding of other business areas.
 This leads to silos and poor collaboration across roadmap clusters, teams, and regions.
 At the same time the communication plan often ignores important stakeholders who are not engaged due to a lack understanding of the roadmap benefits and their role.
 As such, key success factors in any such roadmap include experienced change management, proactive stakeholder management, and a focus on effective communications.

 Across the Asia Pacific region, for example, digital identity strategies adopted by more regional oriented companies are diverse, but tend to fall into four broad regional categories: